Imagine looking at your website through a fortune-telling crystal ball.

 No one knows how serious these changes will be, but rest assured they’re all pointing in one direction: improved user experience.

-As predicted by leading content marketing expert Neil Patel, Google will be featuring more instant answers in 2018.
+As predicted by leading content marketing expert Neil Patel, Google will be featuring more instant answers.

 People want answers—and they want to get them fast.
 Google takes searchers’ declining attention span seriously, so much so that it now provides featured answers to almost any query in a matter of seconds.